20chan/github-now/Readme.md

 ## Downloads

-You can download 1.0.0 at [Chrome Web Store](https://chrome.google.com/webstore/detail/github-now/kokofjekemkckglmfpnoanadmjolbanj). (v1.0.2 is processing)
+You can download official latest version at [Chrome Web Store](https://chrome.google.com/webstore/detail/github-now/kokofjekemkckglmfpnoanadmjolbanj).

-Latest 1.0.2 is available on [Releases](https://github.com/20chan/github-now/releases).
+Unzipped latest 1.0.2 is available on [Releases](https://github.com/20chan/github-now/releases).

 > I published github-now to Chrome Web Store publication and it will take times.